farrantch/chasefarrant.com/site/index.md

 ---

 # Welcome
- I use this website to document and share my work with others.
+I originally started this site for fun and to document/share my work with others.
+However, it's now morphed into something bigger than that.

-I'm an Engineer specializing in automation, cloud, devops, and backend development.
-I love to keep things simple, and this site is no exception.
-After hours, I like to dabble in other projects that interest me.
+I'm now using this site to force myself to explore and learn more about topics before writing about them.
+If I cannot thoroughly convey my thoughts about a topic in a blog post, do I _really_ understand it well enough?

 <br>